Please check back often to see answers to more of your frequently asked questions.

 If I have services, how do I request a new service or a change in my services?

-Decisions are made by DDA within 45 days of submission.
+Decisions are made by the DDA.
 A signed letter from DDA authorizing the requested change is required prior to implementation of any change in services.
-Denial may be appealed by the person requesting the service; (appeal rights information is included with DDA's letter of denial).
+You may appeal any such denial; (appeal rights information is included with DDA's letter of denial).